mmistakes/minimal-mistakes/_posts/2014-11-22-multiplex-network-pajek.md

 <i class="fa fa-info-circle"></i> Note that the sample .net contains only the first 10 lines of the original vertice and arc data and such, does not allow for reconstructing the figures below .
 {: .notice}

+And one more thing.
+When it comes to Pajek settings, make sure that you have your arcs and/or edges represented by relational number.
+In order to do go: `Options -> Colors -> Arcs -> “Relation number”`

 ## The Figures

-Figure 1 and 2 both illustrates the logic of our models, representing the negative and the perceived ethnicity networks in one class from our sample.
+Figure 1 and 2 both illustrates the logic of an ERG model, representing the negative and the perceived ethnicity networks in one class from our sample.
 On both figures, black arrows mean ethnic nominations and the gray ones stand for the negative relations.
 Self-declared Roma students are represented with squares and non-Roma students with circles.
-The colors of the nodes depend on the number of the incoming perceived ethnic nominations so the higher indegree the node has the darker the color is.
-Finally, whereas on Figure 1 the bigger the node is the more incoming negative nominations that student has, on Figure 2 the node size depends on the outgoing negative nominations.
+The colors of the nodes depend on the number of the incoming perceived ethnic nominations so the higher indegree the node has (the more student considers her/him Roma) the darker the color is.
+Finally, whereas on Figure 1 the bigger the node is the more incoming negative nominations that student has (the more student dislikes her/him), on Figure 2 the node size depends on the outgoing negative nominations.

 <figure>
 <img src="/images/multiplex1.svg">